veektortee/scheduling-webapp/CREDENTIAL_RECOVERY_UPDATE.md

 - User attempts to login normally

 ### **After Failed Attempt:**
-- ❌ "Invalid credentials" error appears
+ - [Error] "Invalid credentials" error appears
-- 🔑 **"Forgot your credentials?"** link appears (if backup email configured)
+ - [Key] "Forgot your credentials?" link appears (if backup email configured)
 - 📧 User can click to send recovery email to backup address
 - OR: "Contact administrator" message (if no backup email)